A look at the Kremlin's negotiating strategy

 PETE HEGSETH: The United States does not believe that NATO membership for Ukraine is a realistic outcome of a negotiated settlement.

-MAYNES: Within days, Trump's secretary of state (ph), Pete Hegseth, ruled out any future NATO membership for Ukraine and said Kyiv would likely have to cede territory to Russia - two key Kremlin demands.
+MAYNES: And perhaps with reason.
+Within days, Trump's secretary of defense, Pete Hegseth, ruled out any future NATO membership for Ukraine and said Kyiv would likely have to cede territory to Russia - two key Kremlin demands.
 Soon, Trump went further, publicly blaming Ukraine and NATO's expansion into Eastern Europe for pushing Russia into war.
 Even in the Kremlin, it seemed everything was suddenly turned upside down - the White House not only embracing a Russian world view, it appeared to be pushing for peace in Ukraine on Moscow's terms.

 (SOUNDBITE OF ARCHIVED RECORDING)